The Bankrate promise

 Water-damaged cars can be hard to spot.
 They often look fine and may even run well for a little while.
-Eventually, however, you are likely to face problems as flooded cars rot from the inside out.
+Eventually, however, you are likely to face problems as flooded cars break down from the inside out.
 Here are some of the signs that a car may have water damage:

 - Musty odor: The interior of water-damaged cars will often smell musty.
-Unscrupulous sellers may try to hide the scent with powerful air fresheners, but it can be very difficult to truly rid a car of a moldy aroma.
-One way to test how a car smells is to sit inside and close the windows.
+Unscrupulous sellers may try to hide the scent with powerful air fresheners, but it can be very difficult to truly rid a car of a mold or mildew scent.
+Test how a car smells by sitting inside with the windows closed.

-- Moist or damp carpeting: Water damage can collect in places you don’t immediately see such as underneath carpeting.
-Feel the carpets throughout the car and pat them to try and locate any potential moisture buildup.
-Check the trunk as well, even removing the spare tire to check for water beneath it.
+- Moist or damp carpeting: Water damage can collect in places you don’t immediately see, like underneath carpeting.
+Feel the carpets throughout the car and pat them to locate moisture buildup.
+Check the trunk as well, even removing the spare tire to check for water or rust beneath it.

 - Brittle wires: Check under the dashboard if you suspect a car may have water damage.
 Brittle wires can indicate that the vehicle has been impacted by a water event of some type.